charlee-dev/PexWallpapers/README.md

 # Welcome to PexWallpapers!

 Hi!
 PexWallpapers is one of my current projects in Jetpack Compose.
-The app use Pexels.com image library to showpictures/wallpapers in the app.
+The app use Pexels.com image library to show pictures/wallpapers in the app.
-You can browse different categories or just use **Search** to findsome beautiful wallpapers for your phone.
+You can browse different categories or just use **Search** to find some beautiful wallpapers for your phone.
-If you add wallpapers to favourites than you can turn on **Auto Wallpaper Setter** in Settings, to have your phone wallpaper changed every specific periodof time.
+If you add wallpapers to favourites than you can turn on **Auto Wallpaper Setter** in Settings, to have your phone wallpaper changed every specific period of time.

 <img src="media/pex_ui.gif" width="336" align="right" hspace="20">